SENSORY ORGANS OF FISH

 In 2003, Scottish scientists at the University of Edinburgh who performed an investigation steelhead concluded that fish exhibit behaviors usually associated with pain.
 In tests at both the University of Edinburgh and the Roslin Institute, bee venom and acetic acid was injected into the lips of rainbow trout, what made the fish will balance their bodies and rubbed her lips against the walls and floor of their tanks, so the researchers believe were efforts to relieve pain, similarly to how they would mammals.
 Neurons in brains of fish showed similar to humans when they experience pain model.

-Professor James D. Rose of the University of Wyoming criticized the study, stating that it was wrong, mainly because it did not provide evidence that fish have «conscious awareness, in particular a type of perception seems significantly to our».
+Professor James D. Rose of the University of Wyoming criticized the study, stating that it was wrong, mainly because it did not provide evidence that fish have "conscious perception, in particular a kind of perception that seems significantly to our '.
 Rose argues that since the brain of the fish is very different from ours, fish are probably unaware (in the way that people are), so that similar reactions to human reactions to pain have other causes.
 Rose had published his own opinion a year earlier arguing that fish can not feel pain because their brains lack neocortex.
-Nevertheless, animal behaviorist Temple Grandin argues that the fish could have consciousness yet neocortex, why «different species and different systems can be used to treat brain structures the same functions.»
+Nevertheless, animal behaviorist Temple Grandin argues that the fish could have consciousness yet neocortex, because "different species can use different brain systems and structures to treat the same functions."

 Advocates of animal rights expressed concerns about the possible suffering of fish caused by angling.
 In view of recent research, Some countries like Germany have banned certain types of fishing, y la Royal Society for the Prevention of Cruelty to Animals (RSPCA) British, it believes that the fish are unlikely to perceive pain in the same way that people, but currently there is evidence indicating that fish actually have the ability to perceive pain and suffering, so judicially persecuted individuals who are cruel to fish.